rafaelgou/symfony-docs-html-local/_sources/book/stable_api.txt

     Any third party bundle should also publish its own stable API.

-As of Symfony 2.0, the following components have a public tagged API:
+As of the latest stable release of Symfony, the following components have a public tagged API:

 * BrowserKit
 * ClassLoader